Do Americans need a visa to travel to the Schengen area ?

 American citizens do not need a U.S. Schengen Visa to travel to Europe due to visa-free travel arrangements.
 Residents should check if their home state has similar arrangements - or you will need to apply for a Schengen Visa from the U.S.A.

 Yes.
-Commonly you will have to schedule an appointment at your nearest consulate, embassy or visa application center.
+Commonly you will have to schedule an appointment at your nearest consulate or embassy or visa application center.